How to File LLC Taxes

 Do LLCs need EINs?

 Yes, most LLCs will need a federal tax ID number, commonly known as an employer identification number or EIN.
 The IRS requires EINs for many common tax filings.
 For example, LLCs that have employees, are taxed as corporations, or pay certain excise taxes must get an EIN.
-Banks typically require an LLC EIN as well to open a business bank account, and some states require LLCs to get EINs to meet their state tax obligations.
+Banks typically require an LLC EIN as well to open a business bank account (essentially for paying yourself with an LLC) Some states also require LLCs to get EINs to meet their state tax obligations.

 How is a series LLC taxed?